Measurement of the transverse momentum distribution of Drell-Yan lepton pairs in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Analysis methodology

 The backgrounds from all sources other than multijet processes are estimated using the MC samples detailed in Section~\ref{sec:datamc}.
 The number and properties of the background events where one or two reconstructed lepton candidates originate from hadrons or hadron decay products, i.e.\ multijet processes as well as $W$+jets, are estimated using the data-driven techniques described in the following for both decay channels.

 In the electron channel, a multijet-dominated sample is selected from data with two same-charge electron candidates satisfying the `loose' identification criteria, but not the `medium' criteria~\cite{PERF-2017-01}, i.e.\ they are more likely to be caused by misidentified jets.
+This sample is collected by a di-electron trigger without isolation criteria~\cite{TRIG-2018-05}.
 In the muon channel, a multijet sample is obtained by selecting two same-charge muons.
 The residual contamination from processes with prompt leptons is estimated using the simulation and subtracted.

 The normalization of the multijet template in the electron channel is determined in a fit to the distribution of the electron isolation using all event-selection criteria except those for the isolation variables.
 Systematic uncertainties in the normalization are estimated by varying the fit range on the electron isolation distribution.